arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 ### Setup and Configuration ###

 In order to execute this demo you need to set up your environment.
 The following are one-time instructions you need to execute in order to prepare the demo.
 Once completed, there is no need to execute these steps again, you can simply run **Reset.cmd** located in the **Setup** folder to clear the database and SharePoint files to restart the demo.

+> **Note:** You need a Mac computer with iOS 7.0 in order to run the iOS client using Xamarin.

 #### Task 1 - Creating an Office 365 subscription ####